leobut/geocachingUtils/README.md

 3. Click the "Load unpacked extension..." button
 4. Select the source folder of this project
 5. Navigate to geocaching.com and enjoy

+##Release History
+- 0.5.0
+	- Added settings page to allow the user to set the unit for the elevation feature
+	- Added message if there were no friend logs
+- 0.4.2
+	- Initial Release